 "Grenander, though not the most accurate, is quite the most graceful skater I have seen, the effect of his manner of carrying the unemployed leg far away from the body, the toe always pointing downward and outward, the unemployed knee only slightly bent... the arms carried so as to assist the movement as much as possible, but always presenting a perfectly harmonious effect.
 As may be gathered from this description, Grenander is essentially a poseur in skating; but his attitude is always graceful, and his wonderful command of body and limb can only be the result of a long course of gymnastic training; in which the Swedes excel, and which no doubt tended to the evolution of their characteristic style." - Edgar Syers, "The Badminton Magazine Of Sports And Pastimes", January 1899

-In 1896, Grenander demonstrated the Continental Style at the National Skating Palace in London.
+In 1896, Henning demonstrated the Continental Style at the National Skating Palace in London and was given an honorary lifetime membership to the National Skating Association.
 Two years later, he returned to the National Skating Palace and won the World title, defeating two previous World Champions and earning both admirers and detractors.
-Though practitioners of the English Style abhorred his style of skating, Grenander's graceful free skating sparked a whole era of copycats in both England and Continental Europe.
+Though practitioners of the English Style abhorred his style of skating, Henning's graceful free skating sparked a whole era of copycats in both England and Continental Europe.
 British skater Arthur Cumming literally followed him around like a puppy at Prince's and attempted to copy his every move.
-Grenander, in turn, was one of the judges who helped Cumming win the silver medal in the special figures event at the 1908 Summer Olympic Games in London.
+Henning, in turn, was one of the judges who helped Cumming win the silver medal in the special figures event at the 1908 Summer Olympic Games in London.